ElaXan/GCAndroid/README.md

 ## Play
 ### Chinese APK
-you need to use Termux for this or make your own Private DNS to redirect to localhost\
+You need to use Termux for this or make your own Private DNS to redirect to localhost\
+And dont ask me idk\
+You can play without Private DNS or Termux, but it need Root/SuperUser permission\
-and dont ask me idk
+And dont ask me how to root, go to [XDA](https://www.xda-developers.com/)

 ### Termux/mitmproxy
-You can using [my script](https://github.com/ElaXan/AnimeGamePatch) for change it enter number `3`\
+You can using [my script](https://github.com/Score-Inc/AnimeGamePatch) for change it enter number `3`\
 <img src="img/termuxsss.png" width="350"/><br />
 Or you can manual edit with\
 `nano proxy_config.py`\